imranariffin/ruspeakr-api/README.md

 * Installing development environment
   To install [[http://bottlepy.org/docs/dev/][Bottle framework]] into a
   virtualenv:
-  : virtualenv env
+  : virtualenv venv
-  : source env/bin/activate
+  : source venv/bin/activate
   : pip install -r requirements.txt

   You might also want to add =reloader=False= to the bottle.run call to enable